Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

 A PPV paid within the applicable ceiling is exempt from all employer and employee social security contributions, Agirc-Arrco supplementary pension contributions, unemployment insurance, AGS insolvency guarantee contributions, and most payroll levies (vocational training, apprenticeship tax, construction industry contribution).
 This exemption applies automatically, with no prior URSSAF application.

-However, CSG and CRDS remain due on the full PPV amount, irrespective of the employee's salary level.
+However, for employees earning 3 x minimum wage or more, or in companies with at least 50 employees, CSG and CRDS remain due on the full PPV amount.
+Employees below 3 x minimum wage in companies with fewer than 50 employees are exempt from CSG/CRDS until 31 December 2026.
 The combined CSG/CRDS rate on employment income is 9.70% (of which 6.80% is income-deductible CSG and 2.90% comprises non-deductible CSG and CRDS).

 The 3 x Minimum Wage Threshold for Income Tax#

 The contribution exemption applies to all employees without any salary condition.
-By contrast, the income tax exemption is restricted to employees whose gross pay over the 12 months preceding payment does not exceed 3 times the annual minimum wage (indicatively around EUR 65,000 gross per year in 2025 -- to be confirmed for 2026).
-For employees above this threshold, the PPV is contribution-exempt but taxable as normal employment income.
+By contrast, the income tax exemption is restricted to employees whose gross pay over the 12 months preceding payment does not exceed 3 times the annual minimum wage, and only in companies with fewer than 50 employees.
+The 3 x minimum wage threshold is recalculated from the minimum wage in force: EUR 64,864.80 for 2025 (monthly minimum wage EUR 1,801.80).
+With the hourly minimum wage rising to EUR 12.31 on 1 June 2026 (EUR 1,867.02 per month), the indicative threshold moves to around EUR 67,000 for later periods.
+For employees above this threshold, or in companies with at least 50 employees, the PPV remains exempt from social contributions but is taxable as employment income and subject to CSG/CRDS.

 Impact on the General Employer Contribution Reduction (Fillon)#

-A frequently overlooked point: the PPV is included in the calculation base for the general employer contribution reduction (the Fillon reduction).
-Its inclusion can mechanically reduce the coefficient and therefore the amount of the Fillon reduction in the month of payment.
+A frequently overlooked point: since 1 January 2025 (2025 Social Security Financing Act), the PPV is included in the calculation base for the general degressive employer contribution reduction (formerly the Fillon reduction).
+Its inclusion can mechanically reduce the coefficient and therefore the amount of the reduction in the month of payment.
 A company paying a large PPV in December without modelling this effect may incur a higher net employer cost than anticipated.
 This is a calculation we routinely perform for our Paris clients.

 Eligible Employers#